mrppd/Privacy_Umbrella/README.md

 **For v4_heart:**

-- If testing with l-divers

-ity, use `['age_range', 'sex', 'restecg', 'fbs']` as quasi-identifiers.
+- If testing with l-diversity, use `['age_range', 'sex', 'restecg', 'fbs']` as quasi-identifiers.

 **For Noise-based Metrics (e.g., Differential Privacy):**